dipperLyra/Eche-Mkpadi/index.md

 Note: this connection can only be between two parties.
 At least, I could not make it work for more than two.
 Once a connection has been established no third client can join the connection.
 Even if a third nc client tries to join, it can neither receive nor send messages across the already existing connection.
 Any of the two parties involved in the connection can end the session.
 An interrupt signal would suffice to end it, Ctrl + C.

-So far, we have achieved a simple Netcat communication but cannot yet send messages across computers.
+So far, we have achieved a simple TCP communication but cannot yet send messages across computers.

 ### Setting up a TCP connection across two computers using Netcat